sanyog-chavhan/Basic-Statistics-using-Python/README.md

 ## Exploring Statistical Concepts

-Certainly!
-Here are definitions for each of the statistical concepts in layman's terms:

-## Exploring Statistical Concepts

 ### Mean:
 The **mean** is like the average of a group of numbers.
 It's calculated by adding up all the numbers and then dividing by how many there are.
 It gives us an idea of what a "typical" value in the group might be.